ascent12/drm_doc/01_intro.md

 `/usr/include/libdrm`.
 Dealing with these ioctls is a pain in the ass, so Mesa provides a library that wraps over them called libdrm, which we'll be using.

-The path I gave before is actually the location of the kernel headers, which is not libdrm.
+The path I gave before is the location of the kernel headers, which is not libdrm.
 The actual libdrm headers are `<xf86drm.h>` and `<xf86drmMode.h>`.
 It's like that just to be more annoying.